kubos/kubos/docs/services/rust-services.rst

   pub struct Subsystem;

-Here we have a struct which is used to model a Subsystem.
-In this example the struct is given no member variables for persistence, all data is obtained through function calls for real-time results.
+Here we have a struct which is used to model a subsystem.
+In this example the struct is given no member variables for persistence.
+All data is obtained through function calls for real-time results.

 Here is an abbreviated set of functions implemented for the ``Subsystem`` struct: